splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 User provisioning
 ==========================================================================================
-The integration automatically maps Splunk Cloud Platform roles to the following Splunk Observability Cloud roles:
+If your organization already has a Splunk Observability Cloud account, existing roles do not change.
+If you are purchasing Splunk Observability Cloud for the first time, the integration automatically maps Splunk Cloud Platform roles to the following Splunk Observability Cloud roles:

 .. list-table::
    :header-rows: 1